 Definition of Vim Command in Linux

 Vim is a text editor that is an upgraded version of the Vi editor and is more compatible with Vi.
-The most usage of vi editors is to create a new file, edit an existing file, or just read a file.
-Vim editor is more useful in editing different kinds of plain text.
+The most usage of vi editors is to create a new file, edit an existing one, or just read one.
+Vim editor is more helpful in editing different kinds of plain text.
 This command is more used in editing programs.

-There are many up gradations done to Vi editor like multiple windows can be opened at a time, multi-level undo option and buffers, syntax highlighting, filename completion, command-line editing, on-line help, and many more.
+Many upgrades are done to the Vi editor, like multiple windows that can be opened simultaneously, multi-level undo options and buffers, syntax highlighting, filename completion, command-line editing, online help, and many more.

 How does Vim Command work in Linux?

-- Command Mode: By default, command mode is on as soon as the vim editor is started.
+- Command Mode: By default, command mode is on when the Vim editor is started.
 This command mode helps users to copy, paste, delete, or move text.
-We should be pressing [Esc] key to go to command mode when we are in other modes.
+We should press the [Esc] key to go to command mode while in other modes.

-- Insert mode: Whenever we try to open vim editor, it will go to command mode by default.
-To write the contents in the file, we must go to insert mode.
+- Insert mode: Whenever we try to open the Vim editor, it will go to command mode by default.
+We must go to insert mode to write the contents in the file.
 Press ‘I’ to go to insert mode.
-If we want to go back to command mode, press the [Esc] key.
+If we want to return to command mode, press the [Esc] key.

 Syntax: